hydroframe/hydroframe-frontend/README.md

 Currently the frontend code is exported as static files and served up by the Flask server on Verde.

-If you are running an export locally, first make sure you have the [Flask app repository](https://github.com/hydroframe/pfclm-flask-app) residing at the same level as this repository, then run the following command:
+If you are running an export locally, first make sure you have the [Flask app repository](https://github.com/hydroframe/pfclm-flask-app) residing at the same level as this repository.
+Copy `next.config.dev.js` to `next.config.js`, and then run the following command:

 ```bash
 npm run export:dev
 ```

-If you are running an export on Verde:
+If you are running an export on Verde, copy `next.config.prod.js` to `next.config.js` and then run the following command:
 ```bash
 npm run export:prod
 ```